 For Ireland it is 353, drop the “0” from STD codes so TCD is +353 1 8961000.

 No reference to age.
 Responsible for student discipline on campus.
 You have rights and obligations under College regulations.

-Male and female.
 First year undergraduate students of any age.
-College undergraduates are divided into two tiers; Freshmen and Sophisters, hence Senior Freshman (2nd undergraduate year), Junior Sophisters (3rd undergraduate year) and Senior Sophisters (final undergraduate year).
+College undergraduates are divided into two tiers; Fresh and Sophisters, hence Senior Fresh (2nd undergraduate year), Junior Sophisters (3rd undergraduate year) and Senior Sophisters (final undergraduate year).
 The terms 1st year, second year etc., refer to postgraduate years.

 The grass area between the Campanile & the Rubrics.
 Location of a Henry Moore sculpture.

 Anyone who can be relied on to behave sensibly.
 No actually, they are students over 23 years of age who do not come directly from secondary school.
 You might be one yourself.
 The older, distinguished looking person standing next to you might be a class mate or the Provost.
 Get used to it.

 Michaelmas, Hilary, and Trinity Terms

 Michaelmas is first term, Hilary is second term, and Trinity is the third term.

 It was once.
 It is the grand Victorian flourish of a building to the west of New Square.
 It is even more impressive inside.
 It still has dead animals and curious models of inventions and long since redundant machines.
 It is now home to part of the Engineering Department.